MicrosoftDocs/power-automate-docs/articles/faqs-copilot.md

 ms.reviewer: angieandrews
 ---

-# FAQ for Copilot in Power Automate
+# FAQ for copilot-powered editing

-These frequently asked questions (FAQ) describe the AI impact of Power Automate's Copilot feature.
+These frequently asked questions (FAQ) describe the AI impact of Power Automate's with copilot-powered editing (preview) feature.

-## What is Copilot in Power Automate?
+## What is copilot-powered editing (preview)?

 The AI powered editing experience in Power Automate is a new way to build automation (at this time cloud flows specifically) with the help of an AI assistant&mdash;the Copilot.
 The Copilot in Power Automate stays with you in your flow building journey and helps you build, set up, and run an automation on your behalf through a chat experience.
 It helps answer flow and product questions, too.
 It takes your input and provides either documentation, links, or answers in the Copilot chat pane.
 As an alternative, it makes changes to the flow per your natural language description.